When you grow your own melons at home, you get to choose from a delicious array of options.

 Plants of this open-pollinated variety can spread up to 72 inches, so make sure to give them plenty of room, and allow 105 to 115 days for fruits to reach maturity.

-You’ll find certified organic ‘Honeydew Green Flesh’ seeds available for purchase in packs of 20 from Burpee.
+You’ll find certified organic ‘Honeydew Green’ seeds available for purchase in a variety of packet sizes from Eden Brothers.

 31. Honeydew Orange